avisuj/avisuj.github.io/_posts/2026-08-27-Hiding-His-Face.md

 I said no.

 My father was watching her.
 He didn't walk her to the bus stop.
 Something happened in that gap.
 When she came home late, he didn't ask what happened — he yelled at her.
-My parents have never acknowledged the the pain they caused or contributed to.
+My parents have never acknowledged the pain they caused or contributed to.
 Given the choice between facing it and pretending we don't exist, they've chosen, over and over, to pretend.

 When I actually sat with that, it hit like a fist.
 Stomach and throat, both at once.
 I wanted to rush in and hold her, shield her, be the wall between her and whatever was coming.
 I couldn't.
 Not that day — I wasn't there.
 Not now — it already happened, and holding her today doesn't undo it.